commandAGI/sessh/ARCHITECTURE.md

 2. **Single-Command Interface**: Every operation must be a single command that terminates immediately.
 The CLI returns immediately; the persistent shell lives on in tmux on the remote host.

-3. **Real Implementations**: We use real POSIX tools (SSH ControlMaster, tmux) rather than building abstractions.
+3. **Real Implementations**: We use real tools (SSH ControlMaster, tmux) rather than building abstractions.
 When OpenSSH and tmux solve the problem, we use them.
+On Windows, we use PowerShell's native capabilities to interface with OpenSSH.

 4. **Autonomous by Default**: The entire goal is enabling autonomous workflows.
 Launch infrastructure → SSH → train models → terminate, all without human intervention.